 We will then depart the ocean taking us across the harbour bridge to the city centre.
 Tauranga constituted as a city in 1963 and is the centre of the fifth largest urban area in New Zealand.
 Boasting a population of 137,900, making it one of New Zealand’s main centres for business, international trade, culture, fashion and horticultural science.
 The Port of Tauranga is New Zealand’s largest port in terms of gross export tonnage and efficiency and Tauranga is one of New Zealand’s fastest growing cities.
 I will show you some of the cities culture, arts and historic sites, relating both to Maori & early European.

 We then head westward up into the Kaimai ranges to visit McLaren Falls & Park, which abounds with a diverse range of tree species & birdlife.
 You now have the opportunity to walk in our native bush to a beautiful waterfall.
-When we depart this majestic area if time permits – we will venture through farmland until we reach our high vantage point to capture unobstructed views along the Bay of Plenty coastline including your cruise ship, farmland, and the suburbs of Tauranga.
+When we depart this majestic area if time permits – we will venture through farmland until we reach our highest vantage point to capture unobstructed views along the Bay of Plenty coastline including your cruise ship, farmland, and the suburbs of Tauranga.